codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

   This is the more common and traditional kind of Promotion Flow, where you start the flow from the development environment as the trigger environment, and then promote to the other target environments in succession.

 * **Parallel promotions**
   In a parallel flow, changes are promoted across multiple environments simultaneously.
-This promotion logic groups environments and creates promotions only _after_ multiple environments are healthy.
+This promotion logic groups environments and creates promotions only _after_ the multiple environments in the group are healthy.
+  This design is ideal when environments serve distinct purposes or when they can be updated independently without risk to other environments, such as promoting changes to multiple regional clusters that do not have cross-dependencies.